 The evening particularly acknowledged former Councillor Warren Wait, who was a long-serving Councillor for West Wimmera Shire.
 Warren was a Councillor for 33 years.
-He served on the Shire of Kowree from 1977 to 1983 and again from 1986 to 1994.
-Past and current Councillors spoke glowingly of Warren and the positive impact his contribution had on the Shire.
-Warren was awarded with a framed photograph of Lake Wallace and a certificate of appreciation for his service.
+He served on the Shire of Kowree from 1977 to 1983 and again

 Other former Councillors that were acknowledged at the event included: